OVERHEARD IN A BROOKLYN BAR

 You too, sweetheart.
 Put your money, watch and phone on the bar in front of you.

-(The NARRATOR, perhaps shaking with fear, quickly obeys)
+(The NARRATOR quickly obeys)

 And your cell phones, boys.
 Donít worry, I wonít tell your wives what I find!